WYAS, Wakefield Office

 Please contact us by telephone on 01924 782030 or by email firstname.lastname@example.org prior to planning your visit.
 Staff will advise you on whether to reserve a table, a computer or a microfiche reader, depending on which records you wish to consult.

 Please note that if you would like to view original archive material an appointment is necessary.

 A range of talks are available to groups and organisations who would like to find out more about our Archive Service.
 In our talks we aim to explain the work we do and help to raise public awareness of our collections and expertise.

-A rest area is available for the consumption of your own refreshments and houses a hot drinks machines, cold drinks machine and snack vending machine.
+A rest area is available for the consumption of your own refreshments and houses a hot drinks machines and a water cooler

 Public lockers are provided and are coin operated (£1 refundable)

 Toilets are located in the main exhibition area.